 This source code uses the GPIO driver to turn on and off the LED on the board at a visible rate.
 Save and compile the program.
-Connect to XmdStub with XMD and download using the Software Debugger.
-Open XILINXPORT and verify that the code works correctly.
+Connect to XmdStub with XMD and download the executable using XMD.
+Open XILINXPORT and use the Software Debugger to verify that the code works correctly.
+Remember to avoid using the Run submenu of the Run menu and the running man icon to run the program, due to the bug with EDK 6.2i.

-Other things to consider...
+Other things to consider

-- 1. What version of the MicroBlaze processor is being used? (hint: look in Project->Add/Edit Cores...) - 2.
+- 1. What version of the MicroBlaze processor is being used? (hint: look in Project->Add/Edit Cores) - 2.
 What is the base address of the UartLite peripheral (its instance name is RS232)? - 3.
-What is the instance name of the opb_mdm peripheral? - 4.
+What is the instance name of the opb\mdm peripheral? - 4.
 What is the net name used for the system clock in the design? - 5.
-What is the name of the UartLite's receive data signal? - 6.
+What is the name of the UartLite.s receive data signal?
 Is the external reset signal active high or active low? (hint: look at the parameters for the LMB and OPB bus controllers)